 Can I Use Aluminium Foil As Thermal Paste?

 Aluminum foil is not a good thermal compound.
-The heat transfer is uneven, meaning some parts of the CPU will get hotter than others.
+The heat transfer is uneven, meaning some CPU parts will get hotter than others.
 In addition, aluminum does not adhere to the CPU well and may fall off during use.

 Can I Clean Thermal Paste Off And Re-Use It?